TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/TypesOfThreats/Index.rst

 =====================

-In an authorization bypass attack, an attacker exploits vulnerabilities in poorly designed applications or login forms (e.g. client-side data input validation).
-Authentication modules shipped with the TYPO3 Core  are well-tested and reviewed.
-However, due to the open architecture of TYPO3, this system can be extended by alternative solutions.
+In an authorization bypass attack, an attacker exploits vulnerabilities in poorly designed applications or login forms (for example client-side data input validation).
+Authentication modules shipped with the `TYPO3 Core`:pn:  are well-tested and reviewed.
+However, due to the open architecture of `TYPO3`:pn:, this system can be extended by alternative solutions.
 The code quality and security aspects may vary, see chapter :ref:`Guidelines for TYPO3 Integrators: TYPO3 extensions
 <security-extensions>` for further details.